-Here are a few initial insights—we look forward to seeing what others find in the data:
+These are just a few of our initial insights—we look forward to seeing what others find in the data.

 When thinking about whether to use open source software, how important are the following things?